cicirello/ZigguratGaussian/README.md

 | Java 11 &le; version &lt; Java 17 | `Random`, `SecureRandom`, `SplittableRandom`,`ThreadLocalRandom` |
 | Java version &ge; Java 17 | `Random`, `SecureRandom`, `ThreadLocalRandom` |

-## More Detailed Information Including Experiments

-Some experiment source code and data can be found in the [experiment](experiment) directory.
+Source code and data of experiments with Java 17 can be found in the [experiment](experiment) directory.
 The following paper discusses experiments using the library with Java 17.
-In Java 17, several enhancements to random number generation were introduced, including replacing the polar method with a modified ziggurat for many of the random number generators.
-Some of the legacy generators still use the slow polar method, however.
+In Java 17, several enhancements to random number generation were introduced, including several new random number geenrators a RandomGenerator interface, and a modified ziggurat for the new random number generators as well as for `SplittableRandom`.
+The other legacy generators still use the slow polar method, however.
 This report explores how and where our ziggurat library is still relevant in Java 17.

 > Vincent A. Cicirello.
 2024.
 [Fast Gaussian Distributed Pseudorandom Number Generation in Java via the Ziggurat Algorithm](https://reports.cicirello.org/24/009/).
 Technical Report ALG-24-009, Cicirello.org, May 2024. [[PDF]](https://reports.cicirello.org/24/009/ALG-24-009.pdf)

-You can find some experimental data comparing the performance of a sequential genetic algorithm (GA) using this implementation of the Ziggurat method for Gaussian mutation vs using the more common polar method, as well as experimental data for the same comparison but with a PGA, in the following paper:
+You can find some additional experimental data comparing the performance of a sequential genetic algorithm (GA) using this implementation of the Ziggurat method for Gaussian mutation vs using the more common polar method, as well as experimental data for the same comparison but with a PGA, in the following paper:

 > V. A. Cicirello.
 [Impact of Random Number Generation on Parallel Genetic Algorithms](https://www.cicirello.org/publications/cicirello2018flairs.html). *Proceedings of the Thirty-First International Florida Artificial Intelligence Research Society Conference*, pages 2-7.
 AAAI Press, May 2018. [[PDF]](https://www.cicirello.org/publications/cicirello-flairs2018.pdf).

+## Background on the Algorithm Itself

 See the following articles for detailed description of the Ziggurat algorithm itself, as well as additional experimental data: